Cycling in Helensburgh & Lomond

 Helensburgh and Lomond is well served by transport connections, and it is possible to do one way routes and day routes linking up with these.
 There are also local suppliers offering bike hire, sales and servicing who will also be able to recommend routes – see our list of useful links at the bottom of this page.

-Scotrail is shortly introducing new designated carriages for up to 20 bikes and large sporting equipment on the West Highland Line allowing riders to bring their own equipment.
+Scotrail has introduced new designated carriages for up to 26 bikes and large sporting equipment on the West Highland Line allowing riders to bring their own equipment.

 Helensburgh Central has direct trains to Glasgow (half hourly service, approx. 45 minutes) and Edinburgh (approx 2 hours).
 Cardross is also on this line.
 Timetables can be found at the ScotRail website.
 Helensburgh Upper, as well as Garelochhead, Arrochar & Tarbet and Ardlui are on the world famous West Highland Line, one of the world’s great scenic railway lines.
 These are also stops on the Caledonian Sleeper Highlander Route, meaning travellers can get between London and Helensburgh and Lomond overnight.
 See our page on Getting to Helensburgh and Lomond for more info.